FAQs CS & DS Degree Options

 -

-With so many options, how do you choose which major to apply for?
+How do you choose which major to apply for?

-For more information, please see the Illinois Admissions blog post: Get to Know Computer Science (And Majors Similar to Computer Science!)
+For more information, please see the Illinois Admissions blog post: Get to Know Computer Science (And Majors Similar to Computer Science!) or take the Grainger Engineering "Which major is right for you?" quiz.

-Note: CE majors are not eligible for the CS minor.
+CE majors are not eligible for the CS minor.

-At The Grainger College of Engineering, the CS Engineering and CS + X majors share a standard computer science core curriculum.
-The X + Data Science degree has a core curriculum that includes courses taught by the Departments of Computer Science, Mathematics, Statistics, and the iSchool.
 The Grainger College of Engineering CS majors must also take 6-8 technical electives from the 400-level courses in specialized areas of Computer Science.
-Students majoring in the other blended CS programs or the X + Data Science majors must take a substantial concentration of coursework in another department, thus blending CS or Data Science with another discipline.
+Students majoring in the other blended CS or DS programs must take a substantial concentration of coursework in another department, thus blending CS or DS with another discipline.

-Do the Math & CS, Stats & CS, CS + X, or X + Data Science programs result in dual degrees?
+Do the Blended CS or DS Degrees result in dual degrees?

 No, they do not.
 Each is a single major that leads to a Bachelor of Science degree.